The module sda-commons-web-testing

 The version is managed by the library as described above.

-import staticorg.awaitility.Awaitility.await;import staticorg.mockito.Mockito.verify;importjava.util.Map;importorg.junit.jupiter.api.Test;importorg.sdase.commons.spring.boot.kafka.test.KafkaTestApp;importorg.sdase.commons.spring.boot.kafka.test.SomeService;importorg.springframework.beans.factory.annotation.Autowired;importorg.springframework.beans.factory.annotation.Value;importorg.springframework.boot.test.context.SpringBootTest;importorg.springframework.boot.test.mock.mockito.SpyBean;importorg.springframework.kafka.core.KafkaTemplate;importorg.springframework.kafka.test.context.EmbeddedKafka;@SpringBootTest(classes=KafkaTestApp.class,webEnvironment=SpringBootTest.WebEnvironment.MOCK,properties={"management.server.port=0"})@EmbeddedKafkaclassKafkaConsumerIntegrationTest{@AutowiredKafkaTemplate<String,Object>kafkaTemplate;@SpyBeanSomeServicesomeService;@Value("${app.kafka.consumer.topic}")// same as configured for the consumerprivateStringtopic;@TestvoidshouldDoSomethingWithMessage(){StringgivenMessageKey="some-key";vargivenMessageValue=Map.of("property","value");kafkaTemplate.send(topic,givenMessageKey,givenMessageValue);// verify that a repository saved data derived from the message, an external service is// called or whatever should happen when the message is receivedawait().untilAsserted(()->verify(someService).didTheJob(givenMessageValue));}}
+import staticorg.awaitility.Awaitility.await;import staticorg.mockito.Mockito.verify;importjava.util.Map;importorg.junit.jupiter.api.Test;importorg.sdase.commons.spring.boot.kafka.test.KafkaTestApp;importorg.sdase.commons.spring.boot.kafka.test.SomeService;importorg.springframework.beans.factory.annotation.Autowired;importorg.springframework.beans.factory.annotation.Value;importorg.springframework.boot.test.context.SpringBootTest;importorg.springframework.kafka.core.KafkaTemplate;importorg.springframework.kafka.test.context.EmbeddedKafka;importorg.springframework.test.context.bean.override.mockito.MockitoSpyBean;@SpringBootTest(classes=KafkaTestApp.class,webEnvironment=SpringBootTest.WebEnvironment.MOCK,properties={"management.server.port=0"})@EmbeddedKafkaclassKafkaConsumerIntegrationTest{@AutowiredKafkaTemplate<String,Object>kafkaTemplate;@MockitoSpyBeanSomeServicesomeService;@Value("${app.kafka.consumer.topic}")// same as configured for the consumerprivateStringtopic;@TestvoidshouldDoSomethingWithMessage(){StringgivenMessageKey="some-key";vargivenMessageValue=Map.of("property","value");kafkaTemplate.send(topic,givenMessageKey,givenMessageValue);// verify that a repository saved data derived from the message, an external service is// called or whatever should happen when the message is receivedawait().untilAsserted(()->verify(someService).didTheJob(givenMessageValue));}}

-import staticorg.assertj.core.api.Assertions.assertThat;importjava.time.Duration;importjava.util.Set;importjava.util.concurrent.ExecutionException;importjava.util.concurrent.TimeoutException;importorg.apache.kafka.clients.consumer.ConsumerRecord;importorg.apache.kafka.clients.consumer.ConsumerRecords;importorg.apache.kafka.clients.consumer.KafkaConsumer;importorg.apache.kafka.common.serialization.StringDeserializer;importorg.junit.jupiter.api.Test;importorg.sdase.commons.spring.boot.kafka.test.KafkaTestApp;importorg.sdase.commons.spring.boot.kafka.test.KafkaTestModel;importorg.sdase.commons.spring.boot.kafka.test.KafkaTestProducer;importorg.springframework.beans.factory.annotation.Autowired;importorg.springframework.beans.factory.annotation.Value;importorg.springframework.boot.test.context.SpringBootTest;importorg.springframework.kafka.test.EmbeddedKafkaBroker;importorg.springframework.kafka.test.context.EmbeddedKafka;importorg.springframework.kafka.test.utils.KafkaTestUtils;@SpringBootTest(classes=KafkaTestApp.class,webEnvironment=SpringBootTest.WebEnvironment.MOCK,properties={"management.server.port=0"})@EmbeddedKafkaclassKafkaProducerIntegrationTest{@AutowiredEmbeddedKafkaBrokerkafkaEmbedded;@AutowiredKafkaTestProducerkafkaTestProducer;@Value("${app.kafka.producer.topic}")// as defined for the producerStringtopic;@TestvoidshouldProduceMessage()throwsExecutionException,InterruptedException,TimeoutException{KafkaTestModelgiven=newKafkaTestModel().setCheckInt(1).setCheckString("Hello World!");kafkaTestProducer.send(given);varactualRecords=consumeRecords(topic);assertThat(actualRecords).hasSize(1).first().extracting(ConsumerRecord::value).asString().contains("Hello World!");}ConsumerRecords<String,String>consumeRecords(Stringtopic){try(vartestConsumer=createTestConsumer(topic)){returntestConsumer.poll(Duration.ofSeconds(10));}}KafkaConsumer<String,String>createTestConsumer(Stringtopic){KafkaConsumer<String,String>consumer=newKafkaConsumer<>(KafkaTestUtils.consumerProps(kafkaEmbedded.getBrokersAsString(),"test-consumer","true"),newStringDeserializer(),newStringDeserializer());consumer.subscribe(Set.of(topic));returnconsumer;}}
+import staticorg.assertj.core.api.Assertions.assertThat;importjava.time.Duration;importjava.util.Set;importjava.util.concurrent.ExecutionException;importjava.util.concurrent.TimeoutException;importorg.apache.kafka.clients.consumer.ConsumerRecord;importorg.apache.kafka.clients.consumer.ConsumerRecords;importorg.apache.kafka.clients.consumer.KafkaConsumer;importorg.apache.kafka.common.serialization.StringDeserializer;importorg.junit.jupiter.api.Test;importorg.sdase.commons.spring.boot.kafka.test.KafkaTestApp;importorg.sdase.commons.spring.boot.kafka.test.KafkaTestModel;importorg.sdase.commons.spring.boot.kafka.test.KafkaTestProducer;importorg.springframework.beans.factory.annotation.Autowired;importorg.springframework.beans.factory.annotation.Value;importorg.springframework.boot.test.context.SpringBootTest;importorg.springframework.kafka.test.EmbeddedKafkaBroker;importorg.springframework.kafka.test.context.EmbeddedKafka;importorg.springframework.kafka.test.utils.KafkaTestUtils;@SpringBootTest(classes=KafkaTestApp.class,webEnvironment=SpringBootTest.WebEnvironment.MOCK,properties={"management.server.port=0"})@EmbeddedKafkaclassKafkaProducerIntegrationTest{@AutowiredEmbeddedKafkaBrokerkafkaEmbedded;@AutowiredKafkaTestProducerkafkaTestProducer;@Value("${app.kafka.producer.topic}")// as defined for the producerStringtopic;@TestvoidshouldProduceMessage()throwsExecutionException,InterruptedException,TimeoutException{KafkaTestModelgiven=newKafkaTestModel().setCheckInt(1).setCheckString("Hello World!");kafkaTestProducer.send(given);varactualRecords=consumeRecords(topic);assertThat(actualRecords).hasSize(1).first().extracting(ConsumerRecord::value).asString().contains("Hello World!");}ConsumerRecords<String,String>consumeRecords(Stringtopic){try(vartestConsumer=createTestConsumer(topic)){returntestConsumer.poll(Duration.ofSeconds(10));}}KafkaConsumer<String,String>createTestConsumer(Stringtopic){KafkaConsumer<String,String>consumer=newKafkaConsumer<>(KafkaTestUtils.consumerProps(kafkaEmbedded.getBrokersAsString(),"test-consumer",true),newStringDeserializer(),newStringDeserializer());consumer.subscribe(Set.of(topic));returnconsumer;}}

 sda-commons-web-testing provides the annotation S3Test to start a local S3 mock with